 Chemotherapy can be used for different reasons:

 To achieve remission or cure – In many cases, the aim of chemotherapy is to cause the signs and symptoms of cancer to reduce or disappear (remission).
 The treatment may be called curative chemotherapy.
-It could be given either on its own or with other treatments, such as surgery and radiotherapy.
+It could be given either on its own or with other treatments, such as surgery and radiation therapy.

 To help other treatments – Chemotherapy is sometimes given before or after other treatments.
 Used before (neoadjuvant therapy), its purpose is to reduce the cancer so your main treatment is more effective.
 If chemotherapy is given after your main treatment (adjuvant therapy), its aim is to get rid of any remaining cancer cells.